seanpowell/docs/source/API_Reference/Customer_Subuser_API/v1_(deprecated)/subuser_unsubscribes.md

          <td>task</td>
          <td>Yes</td>
          <td>Must be set to *delete*</td>
-         <td>This will allow you to delete an unsubscribe record for the specifiedsubuser</td>
+         <td>This will allow you to delete an unsubscribe record for the specified subuser</td>
       </tr>
       <tr>
          <td>email</td>